Translating Research in Elder Care

 Applications are invited for a postdoctoral research position within the Translating Research in Elder Care (TREC) research program.
-Located at the University of Alberta in Edmonton, Alberta, Canada, TREC (trecresearch.ca) is a multi-disciplinary pan-Canadian and international group engaged in a longitudinal program of research addressing quality of care and knowledge translation in a cohort of 94 nursing homes in several Western Canadian provinces.
+Located at the University of Alberta in Edmonton, Alberta, Canada, TREC (https://trecresearch.ca/) is a multi-disciplinary pan-Canadian and international group of researchers, clinicians, nursing home resident representatives, and healthcare decision makers who conduct research on nursing home quality of care and knowledge translation.
+TREC maintains a world-class and unique repository of survey, clinical, and administrative healthcare use records that define a range of nursing home work environment, clinical, and broader healthcare system use factors.
+Data can also be linked to multiple clinical trials designed to enhance nursing home care and resident quality of life.

-- PhD or PhD-equivalent in health services research, epidemiology, educational psychology, sociology, nursing, biostatistics, or a related field.
+- PhD or PhD-equivalent in health services research, public health sciences, epidemiology, sociology, nursing, biostatistics, or a related field.

 - Outstanding written and verbal communication skills.